President and PM: 2 men at heart of Sri Lankan crisis

 As tourism plunged in the wake of the bombings and foreign loans on controversial development projects — including a port and an airport in the president's home region — needed to be repaid, Rajapaksa disobeyed economic advisers and pushed through with the largest tax cuts in the country’s history.
 It was meant to spur spending, but critics warned it would slash the government’s finances.
 Pandemic lockdowns and an ill-advised ban on chemical fertilizers further hurt the fragile economy.

 The country soon ran out of money and couldn't repay its huge debts.
-Shortages of food, cooking gas, fuel and medicine stocked public anger at what many saw as mismanagement, corruption and nepotism.
+Shortages of food, cooking gas, fuel and medicine stoked public anger at what many saw as mismanagement, corruption and nepotism.

 The family’s unravelling began in April, when growing protests forced three Rajapaksa relatives, including the finance minister, to quit their Cabinet posts and another to leave his ministerial job.
 In May, government supporters attacked protesters in a wave of violence that left nine dead.
 The anger of the protesters turned to Mahinda Rajapaksa, who was pressured to resign as prime minister and took refuge on a heavily fortified naval base.